Las Edades del Hombre

 Las Edades del Hombre is a religious foundation that was created to promote the sacred art of Castilla y León (Spain).
 The initiative was an idea of José Jiménez Lozano and José Velicia.

 Exhibitions

 Since 1988 the foundation Las Edades del Hombre has organized a number of exhibitions, in Castile and León and abroad.

-In 2019 the exhibition is in Lerma.
+In 2025 and 2026 the exhibition is in Zamora.